Welcome to Big Cedar Lake Stewardship Association, Big Cedar, Ontario

 Membership

-There are approximately 130 cottages on the lake of which 69 are members as of August 2022.
+There are approximately 130 cottages on the lake of which 71 are members as of August 2023.
 The goal is to have 100% membership so that we can all be represented and contribute to the well-being of our wonderful lake.
-The knowledge and experiences of all those who value Big Cedar lake will make the Association a stronger entity and will lead to better understanding of issues by all who use the lake.
+The knowledge and experiences of all those who value Big Cedar Lake will make the Association a stronger entity and will lead to better understanding of issues by all who use the lake.

 BCLSA Leadership

 The BCLSA is governed by a volunteer Board of Directors who manage the day to day activities of the Association and report to the membership at large.
 The incorporation of the Association calls for a Board of 10 members or the number who stand at an Annual General Meeting.
 At each Annual General Meeting, an election will be held for Board Members.
-For 2022, 8 members made up the Board.
+For 2024, 10 members make up the Board.
 The Board then elects the officers from its members.

 Brian Stock – President